nandini-gangrade/Courier_Management_System/Coding.md

 print(confirmation_email)
 ```

-13. **Calculate Shipping Costs:**
+## 13. Calculate Shipping Costs:
-    - Develop a function that calculates the shipping cost based on the distance between two locations and the weight of the parcel.
+**- Develop a function that calculates the shipping cost based on the distance between two locations and the weight of the parcel.**

 ```python
 def calculate_shipping_cost(source, destination, parcel_weight):